Justin Timberlake Shares Rare Photos Of Son Silas

 Much to the delight of his legion of fans, Justin Timberlake shared a series of photos of his son, Silas, in honor of Father’s Day.

 The first photo in the series of four pictures shows Timberlake with a huge smile on his face as he stands in what appears to be his home.
 As he smiles for the camera, his son throws his arms around his father’s neck and nuzzles up to him.
 The tot is wearing a bright blue tee and grey sweats and his curly hair is visible in the snapshot.
-The picture could literally not be any cuter.
+The picture could not be any cuter.

 The next photo shows Silas and Justin together on a merry-go-round.
 In the black and white image, Justin again looks into the camera as he throws his hands up into the air in what appears to be a celebration.
 Silas, on the other hand, sits on the horse next to his dad with a big grin on his face, though you can only see his side profile.
 Again, Silas’ adorable curls are fully on display for the world to see.